 The Bible, which is comprised of 66 books, contains different biblical genres or literary styles.
 The specific literary genre of a Bible book impacts how we should understand it.
 We cannot treat every type of genre the same.
 The Bible includes roughly six to eight different literary genres, depending on how its broken down.
 There is no one, definitive list.

 To complicate matters even further, some Bible books include multiple genres.
-Although each book has a primary literary style, most also utilize smaller portions of other types within them.
+Although each book has a primary literary style, most also include small portions of other types within them.
 For instance, the book of Exodus begins as historical narrative but also includes large sections of law.

 Practical Tips for Biblical Genres